piisalie/nomadize/README.md

   :dbname: lol_production
 ```

-`migrations_path` defines where Nomadize should find and create your migration files.

-The test/development/production keys set environment dependent options (through `RACK_ENV`) for the postgres connection object.
+test/development/production keys set environment dependent options (through `RACK_ENV`) for the postgres connection object.
 These key/value pairs are handed directly to the `PG.connect` method, documentation for what options can be passed can be found [here](http://deveiate.org/code/pg/PG/Connection.html#method-c-new).

+`migrations_path: db/migrations` defines where Nomadize should find and create your migration files, this setting is optional and is set to `db/migrations` by default.

 After a config file is in place  add `require 'nomadize/tasks'` to your rake file, and enjoy helpful new rake tasks such as: